Skip to Content

 15. Coats That Don’t Fit or Flatter

-A coat is often the first thing people see, and it should work hard for you.
-If it no longer fits properly, feels dated, or makes you feel frumpy instead of polished, it is not doing its job.
-Replacing one great coat can elevate your entire wardrobe.
+A coat is often the first thing people see.
+If it makes you feel frumpy instead of polished, it’s not doing its job.

 16. Items With Tags Still Attached After a Year